PhD Student in Theology

 I needed the best fit for my life, and Swift Hall was it: the program (academics, faculty, resources) is one of the best in the country; UChicago is a top-notch research institution; Chicago is a fabulous city; suburban life here offered great opportunities for my teenage sons and young adult daughter (who hopefully will attend University of Illinois as a grad student in 2016); my wife thankfully found employment easily.
 But, in the end, it was the people I met during the Prospective Students' Day that made the difference.
 From current students to Dean Mitchell, I, an uncommon 'freshman' by many standards, was personally welcomed and encouraged to attend.
 That 'sealed the deal' for me.

-What is your area of study and what is the focus of your current research?
+What is the focus of your current research?

 What are or have been the highlights of your academic work so far?